-You don’t have to be interested in clean energy and climate change to have gotten hooked on the mesmerizing new podcast phenomenon S-Town — but it certainly adds another layer to the story.
-Without giving too much away, the show tells the story of John B. McLemore, an eccentric horologist in rural Alabama.
-He has a deeply conflicted relationship with his hometown for many reasons, but one of his most consuming frustrations is the local lack of awareness of climate change and the need to reduce the use of fossil fuels — for both environmental and economic reasons.
+You don’t have to be interested in clean energy to have gotten hooked on the mesmerizing new podcast phenomenon S-Town — but it certainly adds another layer to the story.
+The show tells the story of John B. McLemore, an eccentric horologist in rural Alabama.
+He has a deeply conflicted relationship with his hometown for many reasons, but one of his most consuming frustrations is the local lack of awareness of climate change and the need to reduce the use of fossil fuels .
+But in contrast to John B’s experience (and popular perceptions about the way politically conservative areas view clean energy) — red-state home solar is on the rise.

-Residential solar really took off in South Carolina in 2016, as a combination of incentives along with ample sunshine made it one of the fastest-growing markets in the country.
-According to Greentech Media, it went from 1 MW of residential solar installed in Q4 of 2015 to 9 MW installed in Q3 of 2016 — and the Charleston Post and Courier reported that permits for solar installations in the Lowcountry region went from 100 in 2015 to 1,400 in 2016!
+A prime example of the rapid growth of red-state solar is in South Carolina.
+Residential solar began to take off there in 2016; a combination of incentives and ample sunshine made it one of the fastest-growing markets in the country.
+According to Greentech Media, it went from 1 MW of residential solar installed in Q4 of 2015 to 9 MW installed in Q3 of 2016 — and the Charleston Post and Courier reported that permits for solar installations in the Low country region went from 100 in 2015 to 1,400 in 2016!

 As in most fast-growing residential solar states, net metering provides the foundation of solar’s value for homeowners, but South Carolina has further sweetened the pot with a personal renewable energy tax credit worth up to 25% of the costs of installations.
 State utilities are also stepping up, with rebates offered by both Duke Energy and Santee Cooper.
 It all adds up to a perfect storm for residential solar for the time being — although current net metering caps could be hit before the end of the year if they aren’t increased, which will be an important opportunity for the state’s solar supporters to make their voices heard.